sistelexis/trafficSignClassifier/README.md

 Finally, starting from the suggested LeNet model, that was from scratch only a few 4 or 5% away from the required value (I must admit, that later I have to fight it hard to get there.
 So those few turned out to be a lot), I started my learning process to understand how the model would manage to achieve the required test accuracy of 93%.

 To train the model, I made some tests to identify an acceptable learning rate, using the batch size of 128 already coming from the LeNet project.
 I also maintained the Adam Optimizer.
+Those tests were made with 30% of the augmented training set.

 I then understood that I should overfit the model.
 To achieve it, I started adding filters to the existing layers and started seeing some good improvements.
 Then I finally added a third convolution layer.